trekhleb/javascript-algorithms/src/algorithms/sorting/bucket-sort/README.md

 Bucket sort, or bin sort, is a sorting algorithm that works by distributing the elements of an array into a number of buckets.
 Bucket sort perform well on uniformly distributed lists.

-Note that due to the need for arithmetic operations, this type of sorting can only be used for numeric arrays. so comrator will be ignored.
+Note that due to the need for arithmetic operations, this type of sorting can only be used for numeric arrays. so comparator will be ignored.

 ## Complexity